muhammadrayan-codes/patient-voice-agent/README.md

 - **SQLModel**: lets one class define both the DB table and the request/response schema, instead of hand-writing separate SQLAlchemy models
   + Pydantic schemas + mapping code between them.
-- **SQLite by default**: zero setup, file-based, good enough for an assessment.
-Swap to Postgres by setting `DATABASE_URL` — no code changes needed (see Trade-offs below on why this matters for deployment).
+- **PostgreSQL (Railway managed)**: the app supports either SQLite or Postgres via a single `DATABASE_URL` env var with no code changes.
+Started on SQLite for local dev speed; deployed on Railway's managed Postgres so data survives redeploys (see Trade-offs — this was switched to after discovering Railway's default filesystem is ephemeral).
 - **Vapi**: abstracts STT/TTS/telephony so the actual engineering effort goes into the system prompt and tool design, which is what's actually being evaluated per the assessment's own FAQ.